TO A SCREEN NEAR YOU

 And I have more help from more collectors this time.
 Here are a few images to tease you into wanting more:

 This is the browser box used to display the first Elvis Gold Standard original release, Kiss Me Quick / Suspicion, released in April 1964.
 The box also displays the special reissues of five older Gold Standard singles, each in a brand, spanking new picture sleeve.
-A collector purchased this box in like-new condition on eBay a few years ago and he graciously took photos of it for these articles.
+The box and records above are from the collection of Jules Thibault, which is why each of the records and picture sleeves are in protective, plastic outer sleeves.
+He purchased this box in like-new condition on eBay a few years ago and he graciously took photos of it for these articles.

 This is the super-rare red label reissue of I Feel So Bad / Wild In The Country.
 When I wrote the original Gold Standard Series articles four years ago, I couldn’t even prove this record existed!
 But another gracious collector sent me these photos and two others of an equally rare red label record.